IHE/pharm-meow/README.md

 IHE Pharmacy Medication Record
 ---
-This is the Implementation Guide for IHE's Medication Record profile
+This is the Implementation Guide for IHE's Medication Overview (MedO) profile
 <br> </br>
 ###
 ### Publication